vishal-kumaar/text-utils/README.md

 # Text Utils
-This is the TextUtils application made with React library of the JavaScript.
+This is the TextUtils application made with React library of the JavaScript and Bootstarp.